carla-simulator/carla/Docs/python_api.md

 ### Instance Variables
 - <a name="carla.World.id"></a>**<font color="#f8805a">id</font>** (_int_)
 The ID of the episode associated with this world.
 Episodes are different sessions of a simulation.
-These change everytime a world is disabled or reloaded.
+These change every time a world is disabled or reloaded.
 Keeping track is useful to avoid possible issues.
 - <a name="carla.World.debug"></a>**<font color="#f8805a">debug</font>** (_[carla.DebugHelper](#carla.DebugHelper)_)
 Responsible for creating different shapes for debugging.
 Take a look at its class to learn more about it.